callmecavs/outset/README.md

 ### JS

-A namespace to build in:
+A namespace to build in (that you should rename):

 ```javascript
 'use strict';